esmondhkchu/RSA/README.md

 # RSA Cryptosystem
-A small program to simulate the RSA Cryptosystem.
+A small program thats simulates the RSA Cryptosystem.